awsdocs/amazon-lightsail-developer-guide/doc_source/log-in-to-your-bitnami-application-running-on-amazon-lightsail.md

 If you're in a directory other than the user home directory, then type `cat $HOME/bitnami_application_password`\.

    You should see a response similar to this, which contains the application password:
-![\[Bitnami default application password.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bitnami-application-password.png)
+![\[Bitnami default application password.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-bitnami-application-password.png)

 1. In the terminal screen, highlight the password, then choose the clipboard icon in the bottom right corner of the browser\-based SSH client window\.

 1. In the clipboard text box, highlight the text you want to copy, then press **Ctrl\+C** or **Cmd\+C** to copy the text to your local clipboard\.
-![\[Browser-based SSH client clipboard text box.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bitnami-browser-ssh-terminal-clipboard-password.png)
+![\[Browser-based SSH client clipboard text box.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-bitnami-browser-ssh-terminal-clipboard-password.png)
 **Important**
 Make sure to save your password somewhere at this time\.
-You can later change it to something that's easier to remember\.
+You can change it later after you sign in to the Bitnami application on your instance\.

 ## Sign in to the Bitnami application on your instance<a name="sign-in-to-the-bitnami-application"></a>